-The practice staff shared a clear vision to deliver personalised, caring and quality care to its patients.
+The practice staff shared a clear vision to deliver a high standard of patient care within a friendly and caring environment.

 - There was an ethos of patient centred care at the practice and this was reflected in discussions with staff. - The partners were considering the future of the practice and succession planning.